Mic-map/CATERPillar_preview/README.md

   - `beading_frequency` (double): Frequency of axonal beading (= 1/nbr of spheres)
 - Other Parameters :
   - `vox_sizes` (list of int): The maximum distance (in micrometers) in space to define the corner of the 3D box to work in.
   - `draw` (0 or 1): If set to 1, the voxel will be drawn with all the growing axons.
 If so, no output with the axons' information will be created.
+Because the code isn't yet public, draw is set to 1 regardless of your input.
   - `regrow_thr` (int): If the amount of regrowing attempts during which no new axons are made is above the chosen threshold, the growth process stops.
   - `spheres_overlap_factors` (list of int, must be above 2): The distance between spheres in each axon is the radius/spheres_overlap_factor.
   - `icvf` (double between 0 and 1): Intra Compartment Volume Fraction.